 - 32 conference tournament winners receive an automatic bid to the NCAA Tournament

 - Remaining 36 at-large teams are chosen by the NCAA Selection Committee

-- First Four: 8 teams complete in 4 play-in games with 2 matchups between the lowest-seeded at-large teams and 2 matchups between the lowest-seeded automatic bid teams – 4 winners advance to the Round of 64
+- First Four: 8 teams compete in 4 play-in games with 2 matchups between the lowest-seeded at-large teams and 2 matchups between the lowest-seeded automatic bid teams – 4 winners advance to the Round of 64

 - 1 vs. No.16